Equine Education & Alternative Provision in Doncaster

 How we support our learners

-Safe, structured, relational and equine-assisted support for ages 8–16 and Post-16.
+Safe, structured, relational and equine-assisted provision

-At The Orchard Equine College, every learner is supported through a trauma-informed, relationship-based and individualised approach.
-Our calm environment, experienced staff team and equine-led learning methods create a space where young people feel safe, valued and able to grow at their own pace.
+Our experienced staff team and equine-led methods create an environment where young people feel safe, valued and able to progress at their own pace.

 Close-up of a black horse wearing a gray halter outdoors with a blurred background of trees.